freezingdata/package-obfuscator/README.md

 ## How does the obfuscation work?

 The obfuscation works by compiling the code within each package-related python file into binary code.
+It will find all python files (`*.py`) recursively and ignore all other files.
 The binary code is then saved into separate files.
 The original file will execute the binary file using the `exec` command and the `marshal` library.

 ## How safe is the obfuscation method?